loulafripouille/express-form-handler/README.md

 ## v2.0.0-beta
-- TODO: make model strategy and each strategies as external npm packages
+- Make model strategy and each strategies an external npm package
 - Remove external stateless configuration to let form object handle it.
 It makes more sens to have a stateful configuration, and its easier to understand.
 - fix bugs from alpha